 result through human effort.
 It is grace motivated and grace produced.
 In Galatians 5 Paul gives us a glimpse of what it means to walk in true biblical spirituality.

-He wrote “22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness and self-control.
-Against such things there is no law.
+He wrote “22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentlenesses, and self-control.
+Against such things, there is no law.
 24 Those who belong to Christ Jesus have crucified the sinful nature with its passions and desires.
 25 Since we live by the Spirit, let us keep in step with the Spirit.

 This is also obviously the reason Christianity is seen as the last avenue for true Spirituality!
-Lee Stroebel in his book “the Case for Christ” wrote “Why is Buddhism so popular today?”
-Asked Lee Stroebel in his interview with Dr Ravi Zacharias.
+Lee Stroebel in his book “The Case for Christ” wrote, “Why is Buddhism so popular today?”
+I asked Lee Stroebel in his interview with Dr. Ravi Zacharias.
 “Because you can be good without having God.
-You can have a nice dose of Spirituality from 3-5 in the afternoon & then dichotomize your life once again & go on and live any way as you please – well, why not?”
+You can have a nice dose of Spirituality from 3-5 in the afternoon & then dichotomize your life once again & go on and live anyway as you please – well, why not?”
 A [Spirituality] like that will have a lot of attraction!

 1. The Essences were into Separation.